thekabal/tki/docs/README.md

 As is typical with our releases, we highly recommend a fresh install.
 Upgrades are not supported at this time.

 ## Code quality:
-The project began in the early PHP4 era, and as a result, is less than ideal.
+The project began in the pre-PHP4 era, and as a result, is less than ideal.
 Substantial progress has been made towards modernization, and we are continuing that process.
 As a general guideline, we follow PSR-1,2,4, and the upcoming 12, with the major exceptions that we use BSD/Allman brace/brackets and do not yet follow line length limits. **Feedback and PR's are welcome and appreciated**.

 ## Critical needs:
 The two areas we need the most focus in would be the documentation, and testing.
 Both can be done with little or no knowledge of PHP, and would help us dramatically.